-If you like the professional design of the MX lineup but want something that's a bit more ergonomic, check out the Logitech MX Vertical.
-It doesn't have gesture commands with specific programs like the Logitech MX Master 3, but if you often feel pain in your forearm or wrist after using the computer for a while, its vertical design can help to reduce the pronation of your arm.
+If you like the professional design of the MX lineup but want something a bit more ergonomic, check out the Logitech MX Vertical.
+It doesn't have gesture commands with specific programs like the Logitech MX Master 3, but if you often feel pain in your forearm or wrist after using the computer for a while, its design can help to reduce the pronation of your arm.
 It puts your arm in a more neutral position, which aims to reduce pain.
 It's very comfortable to use when holding in a palm grip, although its body might be a bit big for people with smaller hands.
 On the upside, you can easily set your preferred sensitivity in its app, and it's quite versatile as it can be used wired, with its USB receiver or via Bluetooth.